jajvirta/jajvirta/learning-text-editors.md

 basic philosophy of modality, but I eventually got used to it and now I really like modal editing.
 But I'm NOT saying that every programmer should learn Vim.
 I am saying that every programmer should learn an editor that is powerful enough.
-I know both Emacs and Vim fit the bill, but I'm sure Sublime and many other modern text editors are fine choices as well.
+I know both Emacs and Vim fit the bill, but I'm sure Sublime, Notepad++ and many other modern text editors are fine choices as well.

 I think the editor of your choice has to have multitude of powerful ways to edit text.
 It should have a convenient way to extend its functionality.
 And I think you